Chief Executive Officer, Co-founder and Director of Training and Support

 Leadership Development Coordinator, Dhanusa (TFN Alumni)

 I believe that empowered and motivated youths in the nation can give much more back to the community they serve.
 Thus being that one catalyst to empower young minds and support them to acquire that knowledge necessary for them to be driven by vision.
 As a Teach For Nepal Fellow, I served in Parsa district.
 I taught English to around 280 secondary level students.
 My leadership skills evolved as I established and help them sustain multiple student clubs in the school where I focused more on student leadership and also refined my leadership skills as well.
-My work in education should not only be confined to Fellowship thus I decided to continue with the alumni movement by joining TFN as a Municipal Lead.
+My work in education should not only be confined to Fellowship thus I decided to continue with the alumni movement by joining TFN as a Leadership Development Coordinator.
 I strongly believe that Fellows can bring transformative impact inside the four walls of the classroom and simultaneously as alumni grow as a life-long leader with constant support, passion, perseverance, and ambition.
 All of this is as well needed to create a systemic change in the education system of our country Nepal.
 I am with Teach For Nepal because I believe I am here to change the lives, to enlighten the darkness, and be the medium to fulfill the aspirations that are carried in the eyes of those little kids who also dream to be an agent of change and a leader of the action.